Certificate of Excellence award 2012, 2013 and 2014 Read the Reviews

 Skiing spots near Barcelona

-Barcelona is renowned for sun, sea and sangria but there is more to the province than just that as may winter sports fans will know.
+Barcelona is renowned for sun and sea, but there is more to the province than just that as may winter sports fans will know.
 Many popular ski resorts are open from the 6th December, which means it is time to clean those skis and and get to the nearest ski slope as soon as possible.

 There are many Spanish and Andorran resorts that are within reasonable distance to Barcelona that offer services up until Easter.
 Many tend to visit Grandvalira in Andorra and La Molina and Masella.
 All ski stations near Barcelona have snow cannons on most pistes, so the skiing is fine for day and weekend trips even during years with less natural snowfall.